adambard/learnxinyminutes-docs/c++.html.markdown

 int main()
 {
-    // Assume everything is from the namespace "Second"
+    // Includes all symbols from `namesapce Second` into the current scope.
+Note
-    // unless otherwise specified.
+    // that simply `foo()` no longer works, since it is now ambiguous whether
-    using namespace Second;
+    // we're calling the `foo` in `namespace Second` or the top level. using namespace Second;

-    foo(); // prints "This is Second::foo"
+    Second::foo(); // prints "This is Second::foo"
     First::Nested::foo(); // prints "This is First::Nested::foo"
     ::foo(); // prints "This is global foo"
 }